© Crown copyright 2020

 2. Equipment manufacturers should be able to offer advice on cleaning regimes.
 Staff undertaking cleaning may need suitable PPE

 3. The benefits of hand hygiene to protect individuals and equipment are so substantial it is recommended that training and competition have routine hand sanitising breaks incorporated in a similar fashion to water breaks.
 These should be as athletes enter/leave the field of play and approximately every 20 minutes thereafter.
-For example in football this equates to five occasions in a 90 minute match.
+For example, in football this would equate to 5 occasions in a 90 minute match.

 Following the structured review of fomite interactions, a risk assessment document should be drawn up to summarise the risks identified, RAG rate them and document the mitigations undertaken to diminish that risk.